Finndersen/adept_ai/README.md

 ## Features

 ### General
+- Can be used for both one-shot agents or longer running conversational style ones with state
 - Fully async and typed
 - Customizable [system prompt template](src/dev_ai/prompt_template.md)
 - Helpful utilities for compatibility with LangGraph & PydanticAI frameworks and OpenAI SDK
-- Auto-create tools from existing sync or async functions/methods.
+- Auto-create tools from existing sync or async functions/methods
 - Built-in Filesystem capability with dynamically updating directory tree context data